Icy Wonderland Christmas Tree

 The tree needed some snow.
 Can you tell the difference?
 It’s very subtle, but the added snow makes the tree pop.
 All it took was some polyester fiber fill.
 Yes, the stuff you stuff in pillows.
 Just place it on various branches and you have instant snow.

 Here is the tree in daylight.
 I still haven’t decided on a topper yet.
-Anyone have suggestions or decorating tips?
+Any suggestions?

 Hope you like the new Christmas tree color scheme.
 I would love to hear about your tree colors or tips on tree decorating.
 Also, stay tuned for more low to no budget holiday decorating ideas.